chippyash/simple-accounts-3/README.md

 script and the trigger that maintains the account balances in the [src/sql/build-triggers](https://github.com/chippyash/simple-accounts-3/blob/master/src/sql/build-triggers.sql) script.

+One slightly baffling procedure is `sa_fu_add_txn`.
+In particular the parameters,
+- arNominals TEXT,
+- arAmounts TEXT,
+- arTxnType TEXT

+These require a matching set of comma delimited values, which is the only way of getting an array into SQL.:
+- arNominals: the list of nominals to effect
+- arAmounts: the amount to use
+- arTxnType: dr or cr for each nominal

+The php code deals with this by imploding values into a string before calling the SP:

+See Accountant::writeTransaction() method.

+Otherwise the SQL is pretty straight forward.
+Study the OQGraph docs for an understanding of how it's being used but again, it's pretty simple.
+Magic underneath, but simple to use - my kind of code ;-)

 If you are a better SQL Head than me (not hard!), then I'd appreciate any suggestions for operational efficiency.